 There are six essential elements of an effective employee engagement survey.

-- Zero in on the topic and begin designing the questionnaire.
+- Designing the questionnaire.
 This step is crucial to ensure that the questions don’t produce a biased response and that the scale elicits an opinion.
 Most surveys are doomed to produce flawed information because of errors in questionnaire design.

 - Ensure you have valid data by calculating confidence levels and sampling error during survey deployment.
 You must gather enough responses for the survey results to be truly representative of the population under study.